pablohdzvizcarra/my-software-developer-career/README.md

 ## TypeScript and Go
-     Day 424 continue learn TypeScript and Go with backend Day 431 leanr more about RESTFull API and more
+     Day 424 continue learn TypeScript and Go with backend Day 431 leanr more about RESTFull API and more Day 446 Somewhat confused as to my learning path, I`ll try a bit to see what to continue with, I`m liking the backend more than the frontend